AmableAAristy/ShellHack2024/README.md

 As a group, we realized that we were not fully prepared to understand credit cards, investing, and other financial responsibilities.
-We felt that school did not provide enough detail during high school, and we wanted to help people like us avoid having those same issues.
+We felt that school did not provide enough detail, and we wanted to help people like us avoid having those same issues.
 So we decided to build a website looking to provide services to high school and college minorities to equip them with knowledge and tools to achieve a better future.